The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 But BL fills a strong demand for looter-shooter video games.
 Those take a huge amount of labour and skills to even sort-of-work.
 So there aren’t too many.

-Borderlands are therefore well-known, and can form a shared reference.
-So people might want to crib stuff from BL games for their own stuff (TTRPG, fan fiction, etc.).
+Borderlands games are therefore well-known, and can form a shared reference.
+So people might want to crib material from BL games for their own stuff (TTRPG, fan fiction, etc.).

 Space, the final EXPLOSION!!!